khiav223577/active_model_cachers/README.md

 ## Usage

-### Cache whatever you want by `cache_at` method
+### Use`cache_at` method to cache whatever you want

+Specify a cache on the model:

 `cache_at(name, query = nil, options = {})`

-Specify a cache on the model.
+Parameters:
- - name: the attribute name.
+ - name: the attribute name
  - query: how to get data on cache miss.
-It will be set automatically if the name match an association or an attribute.
+It will be set automatically if the name matches an association or an attribute.
  - options: see [here](#options)

 ### Asscess the cached attributes